 Rubbermaid matches Gladiator in options, versatility, and build quality, but two things tipped the scale against them.

 First, their shelving components didn’t look as good when installed since they needed a vertical rail in addition to the track.

 Secondly, while the black plastic covers are a massive improvement to the bare-metal rails, Rubbermaid doesn’t make any endcaps, so the entire thing looks unfinished.

 I did end up using Rubbermaid FastTrack in my laundry room, however.
 For more details on my installation and a detailed review, click here!

 Monkey Bar Garage Storage

-I really like their stuff, but it ultimately didn’t fit the look I was going for.
-Monkey Bar is a shelf system with a hanging bar underneath that looks a lot like a playground jungle gym.
+I like their stuff, but it ultimately didn’t fit the look I was going for.
+Monkey Bar is a shelf system with a hanging bar underneath that looks like a playground jungle gym.

 Shelves come in 16″, 24″, and 32″ depths.
-They’re great if you have a lot of totes that you want to get off the ground while still having a place to store your garden tools and sporting equipment.
+They’re great if you have a lot of totes that you want to get off the garage floor while still having a place to store your garden tools and sporting equipment.

 In the high-traffic part of my garage, I want to keep everything as close to the wall as possible so the garage wouldn’t feel claustrophobic.
-I may get one of their shelving units for a less busy part of the garage.
+I may eventually buy a single shelving unit for a less busy part of the garage.

 They’ve got a ton of hooks, baskets, bins, and even magnetic tool holders.
-You can even get the slatwall in brushed aluminum, which is super-expensive and super-cool.
+You can even get the slatwall in brushed aluminum, which is durable, super expensive, and super cool.